7 mins read

 I’ve learned that God is not only concerned about the big moments in life — like crossing the Red Sea or moving mountains — but also the small, seemingly ordinary ones, like fueling a car.
 That day, I discovered that the Holy Spirit can teach profound truths at the petrol station, and sometimes, the test is not in the service but in the service bay.

 It began on what seemed like a normal day.
-My sister and I had both stopped at a fuel station.
-She drove up confidently, her car shining like a showroom model, the kind of vehicle that makes the attendants stand straighter and smile wider.
-I, on the other hand, was counting my coins carefully, mentally balancing the budget between school fees, groceries, and, well, survival.
+Two family members had both stopped at a fuel station.
+One drove up confidently, her car shining like a showroom model, the kind of vehicle that makes attendants stand straighter and smile wider.
+I, on the other hand, was counting my coins carefully, mentally balancing the budget between responsibilities and survival.

-I planned to fuel for 300 shillings—just enough to keep the car moving and my heart at peace.
-I asked my son, feeling proud to let him participate in grown-up tasks, to tell the fuel attendant the amount.
-At that exact moment, I heard my sister’s calm, cheerful voice from the next pump:
+I planned to fuel for 300 shillings — just enough to keep the car moving and my heart at peace.
+I asked my child, feeling proud to let him participate in grown-up tasks, to tell the fuel attendant the amount.
+At that exact moment, I heard from the next pump:

 My eyes nearly popped out of my head.
 Eight thousand!
 My mind raced.
 That’s full tank money.
 That’s oil change money.
 That’s new-tyres-and-still-have-change money!
 Meanwhile, my humble 300 seemed like a drop of water in the ocean.

-Before I could sink into self-pity, my son turned and said, “Mum, I told him 500 instead of 300.”
+Before I could sink into self-pity, my child turned and said, “Mum, I told him 500 instead of 300.”

-But deep down, I felt that familiar tug—the subtle whisper of comparison.
-Look at her, fueling 8000, paying by card, doing full service.
-And look at you, wondering if the brakes will last another week.
+But deep down, I felt that familiar tug — the subtle whisper of comparison.
+Look at her.
+Look at you.
 That whisper often comes clothed in logic but hides envy in its sleeves.

 I had a choice.
 I could let jealousy sip from my peace, or I could let the Holy Spirit guide me.
 And thankfully, this time, I chose surrender over sulking.

-I asked my son again, “Are you sure you told him 500?”
+I asked again, “Are you sure you told him 500?”

 “Okay,” I smiled, “then let’s trust that God knew we needed the extra 200.”